-The practice had easy access into the building and we saw there was one treatment room on the ground floor which was accessible for patients with reduced mobility.
-Parking was available at the front of the practice with further parking spaces in the car park next door.
+The practice had easy access into the building and we saw the treatment rooms were on the ground floor which was accessible for patients with reduced mobility.
+The practice did not have a patient toilet.
+Parking was available in the nearby public car park.